hosein-srj/GaugeControl/README.md

 | `ValueFontBrush`    | `Brush`             | Color of value text                             |
 | `ValueLocation`     | `ValueLocationEnum` | Position of value text                          |

+### ValueLocation Enum
+Controls where the value text is rendered.
 | Value          | Description            |
 | -------------- | ---------------------- |
 | `Center`       | Center of the gauge    |